logicalguess/angular-with-react/README.md

 ## ClojureScript offers a nicer syntax

-I've used the [Cloact](http://holmsand.github.io/cloact/) project to create the same component:
+We can use the [Cloact](http://holmsand.github.io/cloact/) project to create the same component:

     (def counter (atom 0))
     (defn simple []